ndemou/Out-PingStats/README.md

 ## Parallel pings/smart aggreagation

-When checking internet quality this script tries hard to be resilient to problems that are specific to a specific DNS server.
+When checking internet quality this script tries hard to be resilient to problems of specific DNS servers.
 To that end it will run more than 5 DNS query jobs in parallel.
-Each job queries 4 different hosts one after the other every second.
+Each job queries a DNS server every second but it changes between 4 servers (in order to overload one of them).
 If at least one reply is received we consider it a success.
 If more than one replies comes through we take into acount only the minimum RTT.
 Also we use a smart algorithm to "normalize" the RTTs of various servers so that we don't see jitter due to the differences between the RTTs of the different servers.

+### About the algorithm for RTT Normalization

+When we are getting RTTs from one and then another host with different RTTs it will appear as though there is jitter.
+To minimize the effect I had this idea:

+  1) Keep the last 10 or 20 successfull RTTs from each host.
+  2) Calculate the min of all these RTTs.
+  3) Calculate the average of all the minimums.
+  4) Adjust the real RTT values by moving them towards the average of all the minimums by as many msec as their min is away from the average min.

+Example:

+Say that during the last 10 pings the min RTT of 3 hosts are like this:
+              <----Last 10 RTTs----------->  Min Avg Avg-Min
+    - host1 : 40 42 50 45 41 40 42 50 45 41 : 40 50   10
+    - host2 : 63 63 60 66 62 61 63 61 66 62 : 60 50  -10
+    - host3 : 51 51 50 54 50 52 51 53 54 50 : 50 50    0

+The value "Avg" above is the average of the three minimums (50 = (40+50+60)/3)

+Assuming that the minimums where the same before, then the Effective RTTs will be calculated like this:

+    - host1 : 50 52 60 55 51 50 52 60 55 51
+    - host2 : 53 53 50 56 52 51 53 51 56 52
+    - host3 : 51 51 50 54 50 52 51 53 54 50

+Note that since we adjust the real RTTs by an amount that depends on a _slow_ changing average (the average of the minimum of the last _N_ RTTs) their variability is only slightly affected by the tiny amount of fluctuation that the average is experiencing.
+Note also that MultiPings is reporting to main code just one RTT value from the 3 hosts (the min RTT).
+Then the main code calculates the jitter based on this artificial/agregate RTT value.
+I _think_ that this is better than taking the jitter for every host.
+Especially for MultiDnsQueries code I have seen that every few seconds I get a sporadic slow reply from every DNS server.
+This will register as two strong jitter measurements but it's more plausible that this slow reply is due to the DNS application rather than due to the network (DNS is not as simple as ping).
+By keeping just the min(RTT) of all parallel DNS queries we mostly suppress such sporadic spikes.

 ## Saved statistics